214 Participants Needed

 The trial requires that you stop taking selective serotonin reuptake inhibitors (SSRIs) and sedative medications.
 If you are on these medications, you would need to discontinue them to participate.

-Is cyproheptadine generally safe for humans?
+Is there any evidence suggesting that cyproheptadine is likely to be safe for humans?

 This trial is for adults aged 18-80 who've had a first heart attack with blocked arteries and have specific types of heart muscle damage or weakness.
 It's not for those on sedatives, pregnant, with severe kidney issues, unable to consent, permanent irregular heartbeat, other major valve diseases, planned heart surgery soon, MRI contraindications, on antidepressants (SSRIs), cognitive disorders or at risk for urinary blockage/glaucoma.